Getting to Know Your Legislators

 Member Websites & Social Media

 - Members’ individual websites provide good insight into which issues they are most passionate about, what issues they are taking action on and the committees and caucuses in which they participate.
 Keep an eye on press releases and other public statements legislators are making as an indicator of their current priorities.
 Most members of Congress are on social media (Facebook, Twitter) and regularly distribute email newsletters to their constituents.

 - Signing up for these free newsletters and following your legislators on Facebook and Twitter can provide invaluable insight into your legislators’ priorities and local activities, including town halls, constituent conference calls and other online and virtual opportunities to interact and speak up for museums.
 Use our legislator directory to find your legislators on social media.
 Remember, you don’t have to like your legislators to “like” your legislators!

 General Web and News Search

 - A Google or Google News search can reveal additional information about your legislator’s activity in Congress or the community, or about previous public offices they have held.
 You can also do searches and set up automatic alerts for your legislators’ names and key issues or topics.
 And don’t forget the local media–local newspapers and websites are a great place to find coverage of activities your elected officials have attended or are holding, or to find material such as op-eds or letters to the editor written by them.

 - Communicating about issues that are important to you, your community and your work is also a good way to engage your legislators and learn more about their thinking.
 Sending a letter lets them know what issues matter to you, and starts a dialogue with them and their staff.
-Use our templates to send a letter today.
+Use our templates to send a message today.